celiaescribe/BDcocolasso/README.md

 status](https://travis-ci.org/celiaescribe/BDcocolasso.svg?branch=master)](https://travis-ci.org/celiaescribe/BDcocolasso)
 <!-- badges: end -->

-R software package to implement sparse regression in high-dimensional setting, with a small portion of covariates corrupted (that is to say with additive error measure, or with missing data).
-This package implements simple CoCoLasso algorithm, and a variation called Block-Descent CoCoLasso, or BDCoCoLasso, for settings where only a small percentage of the features are corrupted.
+R software package to implement high-dimensional error-in-variables regression.
+This package implements CoCoLasso algorithm in settings with additive error or missing data in the covariates.
+This package also implements a variation of the CoCoLasso algorithm called Block-Descent CoCoLasso (or BD-CoCoLasso), which focuses on a setting where only a small percentage of the features are corrupted (with additive error or missing data)

 This package is based on the [CoCoLasso algorithm](https://arxiv.org/pdf/1510.07123.pdf).
 CoCoLASSO requires a computationally demanding positive semi-definite projection of the covariance matrix for a high dimensional feature set.
-In our context when there are corrupted and uncorrupted covariates, we take advantage of the block descent minimization trick to develop a more efficient algorithm.
+In a very high-dimensional context where there are both corrupted and uncorrupted covariates and where the portion of corrupted features is small enough, we take advantage of the block descent minimization trick to develop a more efficient algorithm called BDCoCoLasso.
 In an alternating block minimization algorithm, the CoCoLasso corrections are used when updating corrupted coefficient vectors, and a simple LASSO is used for the uncorrupted coefficient vectors.
 Both subproblems are convex and hence a global solution can be obtained, even though adaption of the cross-validation step requires care in this setting where there are products of corrupted and uncorrupted matrices.

 ## Installation